riscv-software-src/riscof/docs/source/plugins.rst

 such as ``$$(<)`` are replaced with ``${asm}`` in compile and ``$test_bin`` in the run commands.
 The ``$$@`` in compile is replaced with ``${test_bin}``.
 This ensures that the binary file is appropriately created.
 The values for ``march`` and ``mabi`` was defied in the old framework in the makefiles for the suite.
-These values are provided per target in riscof.
+These values are provided per target in RISCOF.
 Hence the ``$(1)`` is replaced with ``-march=${march} -mabi=${mabi}``.

-The directory with the header files for the tests is also provided by riscof.
+The directory with the header files for the tests is also provided by RISCOF.
 Hence line 2 is replaced with ``-I${include} \``.
 The paths in lines 3 and 4 are fixed to the appropriate ones by using the directory where the plugin file is present as an anchor.
-Riscof also provides macro definitions for the tests too and the plugin generates these macros in the format required by gcc.
+RISCOF also provides macro definitions for the tests too and the plugin generates these macros in the format required by gcc.
 Hence ``${macro}`` is added to the end of the compile command.